Skip To Main Content

 TRADITION

 The New Year’s holiday period and bowl games belong to college football.
-This season following the CFP First Round games on campus, the four Playoff Quarterfinal games will be played in the Cotton Bowl Classic, Orange Bowl, Rose Bowl Game and Sugar Bowl.
-The following week, the Fiesta Bowl and Peach Bowl will host the Playoff Semifinals.
+This season following the CFP first-round games on campus, the four CFP Quarterfinal games will be played in the Fiesta Bowl on Wednesday, Dec.
+30, and the Cotton Bowl Classic, Peach Bowl and Rose Bowl Game on New Year’s Day.
+The following week, the Orange Bowl and Sugar Bowl will host the CFP Semifinals.

 CHAMPIONSHIP MONDAY

-The two teams that win the Playoff Semifinals compete for the College Football Playoff National Championship.
+The two teams that win the CFP Semifinals compete for the College Football Playoff National Championship.
 The national championship game is in a different city each year, always on a Monday night.

 UNIVERSAL ACCESS